 - Risk Owner: the person with overall responsibility for monitoring the progress being made in managing a given risk.
-In relation to corporate risks this is normally a Corporate Board member. - Control Owner(s): those people responsible for implementing the agreed control measures to manage the risk and informing the Risk Owner of the effectiveness of those control measures.
-In relation to corporate risks this is normally a Corporate Board member or senior manager.
+In relation to corporate risks this is a Strategic Enabler. normally a Corporate Board member. - Control Owner(s): those people responsible for implementing the agreed control measures to manage the risk and informing the Risk Owner of the effectiveness of those control measures.
+In relation to corporate risks this is normally a Strategic Enabler Corporate Board member or a Middle Manager senior manager.